-The imposition of DSTs by a number of nations has been a bone of contention since 2019, and, with the support of Congress, both the Trump and Biden administrations imposed-and immediately suspended-

-retaliatory tariffs in a bid to keep the taxes at bay for US-based multinational companies, primarily in the tech sector.
+The imposition of DSTs by a number of nations has been a bone of contention since 2019, and, with the support of Congress, both the Trump and Biden administrations imposed-and immediately suspended-retaliatory tariffs in a bid to keep the taxes at bay for US-based multinational companies, primarily in the tech sector.
 Because the majority of the companies that would be hit by DSTs are based in the US, members of Congress and administration officials have called them discriminatory towards US-headquartered corporations.

-Austria, France, Italy, Spain, and the UK all had DSTs in place before reaching an agreement at the OECD in 2021 to continue collecting the taxes. but they credit any excess amount collected under the DSTs-versus what would be collected under Pillar One-against the portion of the corporate income tax liability associated with what is known as "Amount A" as computed under Pillar One in these respective countries.
+Austria, France, Italy, Spain, and the UK all had DSTs in place before reaching an agreement at the OECD in 2021 to continue collecting the taxes but credit any excess amount collected under the DSTs-versus what would be collected under Pillar One-against the portion of the corporate income tax liability associated with what is known as "Amount A" as computed under Pillar One in these respective countries.
 (Amount A would establish a taxing right for market jurisdictions with respect to a defined portion of the residual profits of the largest and most profitable multinational businesses-in short, increasing taxing rights for jurisdictions in which the companies have users and customers.)
-That truce on DSTs was extended last year to June 30, 2024, but with the multilateral tax agreement unlikely to be signed by that deadline-it already has been delayed multiple times-it is not clear how these countries will respond.
+That truce on DSTs was extended last year to June 30, 2024, but with that deadline now past and the multilateral tax agreement still unsigned after multiple delays, it is not clear how these countries will respond.
 (For prior coverage, see Tax News & Views, Vol. 27, No. 7, Feb.
 16, 2024.)

-URL: https://dhub.deloitte.com/Newsletters/Tax/2024/TNV/240216_3.html
+URL: https://dhub.deloitte.com/Newsletters/Tax/2024/TNV/240216 3.html